netbootxyz/build-pipelines/README.md

 The external version checks should be written in bash where possible and compatible with a base configured Github Actions build environment.
 This logic flow for this daily build process is as follows:
 * Github Actions cron job kicks off the build for the branch we have decided to run daily checks for a minor version change
-* The external verison number is gotten and applied to the endpoints template in the repo
+* The external version number is retrieved and applied to the endpoints template in the repo
 * The current centralized endpoints template in our main development repo is pulled in and merged with the template from the local repo
-* If the file generated does not match the MD5 of the origional file downloaded then we continue the build process eventually publishing the new asset
+* If the file generated does not match the MD5 of the original file downloaded then we continue the build process eventually publishing the new asset
 * The new asset being published updates the centralized endpoints and the loop can continue

 #### Static builds for non version tracked assets